Tag Archives: Greg Laurie

 Today’s devotional is an excerpt from Every Day with Jesus by Greg Laurie, 2013

-Greg Laurie – Hearing God
+Greg Laurie – By the Will of God

 greglaurie